iter-tools/iter-tools/src/impls/$split/README.md

-Yields each item in `source` as an iterable of one item.
+Yields each value in `source` as an iterable of one value.

 ```js
 split([1, 2, 3]); // Iterable[Iterable[1], Iterable[2], Iterable[3]]